EinSatzMitX/bobos-nerdy-notes/C Language Tutorial.md

 Note that entity** is an array of entity*.
 After all, it is just a pointer, which points to the first entity in an array of entity pointers (Let that sink in for a second).

 After using all the heap data, make sure to free it, as not doing so will lead to [[Memory Corruption]] and, who guessed it, [[Undefined Behaviour]].
-It is also recommended to set all pointers to heap data to NULL after freeing them
+It is also recommended to set all pointers to heap data to NULL after freeing them, because using them will lead to "Use-after-free" [[Bug]]s, which can ALSO lead to serious security issues and [[Undefined Behaviour]].

 ```terminal
 [~]$ gcc test.c -o test